LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### [2] Search and open Identity Access Management

-Clicked on the top-right panel to access security cridentials
+Clicked on the top-right panel to access `security cridentials`
 ![enter image description here](http://127.0.0.1/assets/lab1-2.png)

-Under the

-access key

- tab
+Under the `access key` tab, create new access key and secret.
+The region to be selected is eu-north-1 because mys

 ## Set up recent Linux OSes

 [Refer to the marking rubrics for sufficient step-by-step description.]